 The Board understands the mix of skills that it needs to be an effective Board and the requirements placed upon it by its Funding Agreement with regard to parent and other types of Governor.
-It undertakes a skills audit and a self-evaluation exercise regularly.
+It undertakes a skills audit and a self-evaluation exercise and in March 2023 an external review of governance took place.
 Where a skills gap is identified, and for succession planning, new Governors are sought with required skills, either as additional Governors or replacements when existing Governors stand down.
-It is anticipated that the great majority of new Governors will be drawn from the local community being either parents or carers of students at the School or others that have shown an interest in the future well-being of the School and its students.
+It is anticipated that the great majority of new Governors will be drawn from the local community being either parents or carers of students at the Academy or others that have shown an interest in the future well-being of the Academy and its students.
 Recruitment is therefore likely to be through a combination of approaches to individuals with known skills, to the parent and carer body and to the wider Shenfield community, employing advertising as necessary.

-New Governors will be appointed to the Board by the existing Governors for a period of 4 years.
-At the end of a 4 year term, retiring Governors are eligible for re-election for a further term, if they continue to meet the appropriate criteria.
+New Governors will be appointed to the Board either by Members or by the existing Governors for a period of 4 years.
+At the end of a 4 year term, retiring Governors are eligible for re-appointment for a further term, if they continue to meet the appropriate criteria.
+Parent Governors are elected by parents/carers of registered pupils at the School for a term of four years and may seek re-election at the end of the term.
+They must be a parent/carer of a registered pupil at the time they are elected.
+Staff governors are appointed for a period of 4 years by the staff body.